The Ultimate Guide to Creating the Perfect Snail Habitat

 Zachi Evenor, CC BY-SA 4.0, via Wikimedia Commons

-So, what about snail habitats makes them dig chalky soil?
+So, what about snail habitats that make them dig chalky soil?
 Due to the perks they get from the chemistry involved!
 Here’s the deal:

 • Snails adore soil with high calcium or limestone content.
 They need it for shell development and growth.